Steps to Going Abroad

 Review the education abroad application deadlines to be sure you submit your application on time.
 Before applying, consider who you will ask to provide your recommendation for the program, and make sure you meet the specific program requirements.

-• Costs and Funding: Review the Penn State Education Abroad: Costs and Funding website to learn about education abroad costs as well as opportunities to apply for need- and merit-based grants and scholarships to help fund your experience.
+Education abroad can be expensive, but there are many programs available to help you afford the experience.
+Review the Penn State Education Abroad: Costs and Funding site and the Easy Guide to Study Abroad Scholarships site to learn about education abroad costs as well as opportunities to apply for need- and merit-based grants and scholarships to help fund your time abroad.

-• Student Aid: Finally, if you receive financial aid during the regular academic year, then your aid should apply to the costs of your Penn State-approved education abroad program.
+Finally, if you receive financial aid during the regular academic year, then your aid should apply to the costs of your Penn State-approved education abroad program.
 Check in with the Office of Student Aid for questions about how your financial aid may apply to education abroad.

 Future Students